-An effective system for managing trees should meet the requirements set out in the Management of Health and Safety at Work Regulations 19993 (guidance is also contained in HSG 65 Successful Health and Safety Management4).
+An effective system for managing trees and surrounding areas should also meet the requirements set out in the Management of Health and Safety at Work Regulations 19993 (guidance is also contained in HSG 65 Successful Health and Safety Management4).

-Local Authorities should also be mindful that the Occupiers Liability Act 1957 states that a duty of care is owed to all visitors and that the occupier must be prepared for children to be less careful that adults.
+Local Authorities should also be mindful that the Occupiers Liability Act 19575 states that a duty of care is owed to all visitors, and that the occupier must be prepared for children to be less careful that adults.

-Bringing hazards to the notice of visitors falls within Section 1(5) of the Occupiers Liability Act 19845.
+Bringing hazards to the notice of visitors falls within Section 1(5) of the Occupiers Liability Act 19846.
 The occupier (in this case - the council), discharges his duty by 'taking such steps as are reasonable in all circumstances of the case to give warning of the danger concerned or to discourage persons from incurring the risk'.
-Any signage provided must be clear
+Any signage provided must be clear.

-The Provision and Use of Work Equipment Regulations 19986 (PUWER) would also have to be considered for all hand tools such as saws and knives as these should be used safely and appropriately maintained and stored.
+The Provision and Use of Work Equipment Regulations 19987 (PUWER) would also have to be considered for all hand tools such as saws and knives as these should be used safely and appropriately maintained and stored.
 Specific consideration should be given to the suitability of work equipment, its maintenance and inspection, as well as training and supervision.

-Safeguarding of children should also be of significant importance, with particular attention drawn to the Children Act 1989 (as amended)7, The Children and Social Work Act 20178, and the Safeguarding of Vulnerable Groups Act 20069.
+Safeguarding of children should also be important, with particular attention drawn to the Children Act 1989 (as amended)8, The Children and Social Work Act 20179, and the Safeguarding of Vulnerable Groups Act 2006^{10} .